The Real Junk Food

 for Mixed-Type Data (VWUO-MD) is useful in identifying new, complex relationships between variables of many different kinds, for example between a multitude of health conditions,

 socio-economic and geographic factors, and health services utilization patterns.
 VWUO-MD is a valuable tool for exploiting the increasing multitude of highly multivariate, mixed-type

 databases available to researchers and industry, in developing new, previously unthought-of hypotheses.
 Click the tab on the left for more information, an abstract, links to the complete

-PhD thesis and user's guide, and secure links to a free trial or to purchase the software.
+PhD thesis and user's guide, and links to download the FULL FREE SOFTWARE!

 Eric's side interests include (among others) writing, diet and exercise.
 He also has a great love of "junk food".
 Over several years, Eric applied his skills and experience in research